 With free parking and WiFi, this hotel also offers complimentary breakfast to visitors and will organize trips and bus transfers for guests looking to venture out and explore.

 This hotel works for both couples and families.
-Rooms start at €178 per night.

 Hotel Belvedere

-With fantastic views of the coast and the Gulf of Naples, this hotel also includes a restaurant specializing in seafood as well as private rocky beach access.
+With stupendous views of the coast and the Gulf of Naples, this hotel also includes a restaurant specializing in seafood as well as private rocky beach access.
 It is surprisingly good value for its quality and accommodation but needs to be booked early.

 With a sea-water swimming pool and a sun terrace, this hotel also offers airport shuttle transport and continental breakfast to boot.
-Perfect for couples, families are welcome too.
+Perfect for couples, families welcome too.
 Free WiFi throughout.

 Amalfi